 Bob Stuart, creator of MQA, talks in detail about this revolutionary British technology that sets a new standard in capturing, delivering and reproducing digital audio.

 Creator of MQA

 Bob Stuart studied Psychoacoustics and Electronic Engineering at Birmingham University and Operations Research at Imperial College, London.
 His passion for music soon led him to specialise in audio design.
-He co-founded Meridian in 1977 and served as CTO until 2014.
+He co-founded Meridian in 1977 and MQA in 2014.

 Bob’s recent work includes the development and founding of MQA (Master Quality Authenticated), the revolutionary new British technology.

 Also in 2015, CEDIA awarded Bob Stuart a ‘Lifetime Achievement Award’.
 Watch this 5 minute video to truly understand Bob’s motivations and achievements.